 - Establishing good money management habits: Read through the budgeting, credit card and employment tips below and work to manage the resources your family provides as carefully and responsibly as possible.

 It is smart to begin budgeting your money now.
-Even if your parents are paying for your college entirely, it is a good idea to have a budget outlined and stick to it.
 A budget can help you keep track of your expenses, analyze your income and set financial goals for yourself.
 By setting limits on your spending categories and sticking to them, you can form spending habits which will help you throughout college and beyond.

-Many students find out the hard way how easy it is to run up a credit card account balance from inexpensive purchases made occasionally.
+Many students quickly find out how easy it is to run up credit card debt.
 In 2004, the average undergraduate owed $2,169 on credit cards, while the average graduate student owed $8,612 in 2006, according to data from the student loan company, Nellie Mae.
 The interest and fees charged by credit card companies can add up quickly and, when you don't pay your balance in full and on time, this means that there are hidden costs for each purchase you make on your credit card.
-For example, if you have a balance of $1000 (a plane ticket, a semester's worth of books, and a few other miscellaneous items could get you to this amount quickly) on a credit card with a 17% interest rate and only make a minimum payment of $25 each month, it will take you 57 months to pay off the balance and you will pay a total of $452 in interest charges.
-You can type "credit card calculator" into your browser's search window to access online tools to analyze your own credit card balance, interest, fees, and payoff timeline.

 Many students find that working during college is a necessity and, chosen carefully, work can be tremendous complement to your college education.
 Ideally, work can help you to meet your expenses and build your resume at the same time.
 However, it is important to balance it as best you can with your need to commit time and energy to your studies.
 You will want to choose your college job(s) thoughtfully, and think carefully about how you will make school and employment work together.